pluralsight/guides/in-review/java-and-j2ee/using-the-rest-interface-with-licas/article.md

 }
 </code></pre>

 <p>The logger is the default licas logger.
 The constructors can all pass the parameters to the parent service class.
-This service has then implemented the <code>GET</code> method, which is of interest for the REST interface.
+This MyInfoService has then implemented the <code>GET</code> method, which is of interest for the REST interface.
 If you type the service address into a browser, then the request is directed to the get method of the related service, not a web page.
 The service can then perform any functionality in its GET method and return any String result.
-The server will automatically parse this first to check for a data type, where <code>Const.RNDSEP</code> is used as the default tokenizer (data type – reply).
+The server will automatically parse this first and can check for a data type, where <code>Const.RNDSEP</code> is used as the default tokenizer (data type – reply).
+So, for example, the following can also be returned:

+<pre><code>(TypeConst.BINARYFILE + Const.RNDSEP + new String((byte[])dataObj));
+</code></pre>

+This is just an extra check and the data type does not need to be added.
 The browser can then automatically display the reply, for example and so this is a quick way to ask a service to perform some function.

 The server can also be asked directly to return a file from its web directory.
 Therefore:<br/>
 <code>